- Essentials

 polling: true

-The Datadog Helm Chart and the Datadog Operator additionally offer the possibility to deploy cluster check runners, which are a deployment for a small set of Datadog Agents configured to run these dispatched cluster checks only, as opposed to dispatching these to the normal node-based Agents.
+The Datadog Helm Chart and the Datadog Operator additionally offer the possibility to deploy cluster check runners, which are a deployment for a small set of Datadog Agents configured to run these dispatched cluster checks only—instead of dispatching these to the normal node-based Agents.
+See the Cluster Check Runner guide for more details.

-The Cluster Agent can be configured to use an advanced dispatching logic for cluster checks, which takes into account the execution time and metric samples from check instances.
+The Cluster Agent can use an advanced dispatching logic for cluster checks, which takes into account the execution time and metric samples from check instances.
 This logic enables the Cluster Agent to optimize dispatching and distribution between cluster check runners.

 The following environment variables are required to configure the node Agents (or cluster check runners) to expose their check stats.
 The stats are consumed by the Cluster Agent and are used to optimize the cluster checks’ dispatching logic.